cloudevents/spec/cloudevents/extensions/verifiability.md

     5. compute the SHA256 digest of the event's [`datacontenttype`](https://github.com/cloudevents/spec/blob/v1.0.2/cloudevents/spec.md#datacontenttype) Context Attribute in UTF8 and append it to the byte sequence *(if the attribute is not set, use the digest of the empty byte sequence)*
     6. compute the SHA256 digest of the event's [`dataschema`](https://github.com/cloudevents/spec/blob/v1.0.2/cloudevents/spec.md#dataschema) Context Attribute in UTF8 and append it to the byte sequence *(if the attribute is not set, use the digest of the empty byte sequence)*
     7. compute the SHA256 digest of the event's [`subject`](https://github.com/cloudevents/spec/blob/v1.0.2/cloudevents/spec.md#subject) Context Attribute in UTF8 and append it to the byte sequence *(if the attribute is not set, use the digest of the empty byte sequence)*
-    8. compute the SHA256 digest of the event's [`time`](https://github.com/cloudevents/spec/blob/v1.0.2/cloudevents/spec.md#time) Context Attribute normalized to RFC 3339 Zulu format and append it to the byte sequence (if the attribute is not set, use the digest of the empty byte sequence)
+    8. compute the SHA256 digest of the event's [time] Context Attribute in its canonical serialized representation and append it to the byte sequence (if the attribute is not set, use the digest of the empty byte sequence)
-       Note: Time normalization to Zulu format ensures signature verification remains valid even when intermediaries deserialize and reserialize events with different timezone representations of the same timestamp.
     9. compute the SHA256 digest of the event's [`data`](https://github.com/cloudevents/spec/blob/v1.0.2/cloudevents/spec.md#event-data) and append it to the byte sequence
     10. for each extension attribute in the list from step 2 (in the given order, from lowest to highest index)
         1. compute the SHA256 digest of the extension attribute's name and append it to the byte sequence